decentraland/documentation/content/creator/sdk7/libraries/manage-dependencies.md

 `npm i @dcl/ecs-scene-utils -B`

 {{< hint warning >}}
-**📔 Note**   You may need to run `dcl start` or `dcl build` after installing the library for the library's dependencies to get installed.
+**📔 Note**:  You may need to run `dcl start` or `dcl build` after installing the library for the library's dependencies to get installed.
 {{< /hint >}}